Many design patterns guide iOS architecture. People have varying opinions on what constitutes good app architecture in iOS.

 Finally, MVVM has, for me, an extra problem: it rejects storyboards and segues.

-Some developers seem to be against storyboards.
-I wrote an extensive list of reasons why, in my opinion, that aversion is not justified.
+Some developers seem to be against Xcode storyboards, but I already wrote, in that article, an extensive list of reasons why, in my opinion, that aversion is not justified.

 There are MVVM implementations that use storyboards, but for the UI of view controllers.
 They don’t use segues.